wur-bioinformatics/introduction-to-bioinformatics/week1.md

 Prosite contains motifs and profiles specific for many protein families or domains.
 Searching motifs in new proteins can provide a first hint for protein function.

-The current release of Prosite from 24 Jan 2024 contains 1311 patterns, 1386 profiles, and 1400 ProRule entries.
+The current release of Prosite from the 24{sup}`th` of January 2024 contains 1311 patterns, 1386 profiles, and 1400 ProRule entries.

 A Prosite **pattern** is typically 10 to 20 amino acids in length.
 These short patterns are usually located in short well-conserved regions, such as catalytic sites in enzymes or binding sites.